psx-spx/psx-spx.github.io/docs/cdromfileformats.md

 This format is called Tiny in Zoo source code, but isn't documented in the Zoo manual or Zoo help screen.
 Tiny can contain only a single file (alike gzip).
-The purpose appears to be using Tiny as temporary files when moving files from one archive to another (without needing to decompress & recompress the file), for example:<br/>
+The purpose appears to be using Tiny as temporary files when moving files from one archive to another (without needing to decompress &amp; recompress the file), for example:<br/>
 ```
   zoo xz source.too testfile.txt     ;extract to tiny/temp file testfile.tzt